jamesbowman/py-bteve/docs/index.rst

   .. method:: finish()

-      Send any queued drawing commands directly to the hardware, and return when they have all cometed execution.
+      Send any queued drawing commands directly to the hardware, and return after they have all completed execution.

   .. method:: flush()